August 08, 2023

 The Welch Foundation Announces 2023 Welch Award Recipient

-Houston, TX – August 8, 2023 -- The Welch Foundation, one of the nation’s largest sources of private funding for basic chemical research, announces Professor Jacqueline K. Barton as the 2023 recipient of the renowned Robert A. Welch Award in Chemistry.
+Houston, TX – August 8, 2023 -- The Welch Foundation, one of the nation’s largest sources of private funding for basic chemical research, announces Professor Jacqueline K. Barton as the 2023 recipient of the prestigious Robert A. Welch Award in Chemistry.
 Professor Barton is a leading figure in the chemical sciences who has made major advances in our fundamental understanding of molecular-level processes that support human life, to the benefit of humankind.
 With this award, she is being recognized for her ground-breaking work on the use of inorganic coordination complexes to target local DNA structures and to study charge transport through DNA.

 “The work that Professor Barton has completed over the last four decades could not ring truer with the goal of our foundation: to improve, enhance, and positively change the lives of those everywhere through the advancement of chemical research,” said Douglas Foshee, Chair and Director, The Welch Foundation Board of Directors.
 “The strides she has made in helping our community understand and better treat life-altering conditions are unrivaled, and the honor of including her among our distinguished list of recipients is all ours.”